giuliacmartins/portfolio/README.md

 # Portfolio

 Welcome to my portfolio page!
-The code about is from my website http://giuliamartins.com/ -> if there are any issues viewing the site, I have the link for the GitHub version: https://giuliacmartins.github.io/portfolio/.
+The code above is from my website http://giuliamartins.com/ -> if there are any issues viewing the site, I have the link for the GitHub version: https://giuliacmartins.github.io/portfolio/.

-The projects presented go towards different repositories of mine :)
+The projects presented below go towards different repositories of mine :)

 I will also provide the links to the repositories of the projects below!